A Non-Orthogonal Variational Quantum Eigensolver: Discussion and Outlook

 In summary, this work has presented a promising new extension to the VQE formalism and highlighted both its advantages and its drawbacks.
 We have also presented a strategy for compiling off-diagonal matrix element measurements and promoted a general approach to Monte Carlo estimation of uncertainty, which may be of independent interest.
-Moreover, our circuit simulations of the $k$-UpCCGSD ansatz deepen the analysis of Ref.~\citenum{Lee2019-ne}.
+The circuit simulations of the $k$-UpCCGSD ansatz presented here add to the analyses of Refs.~\citenum{Lee2019-ne},~\citenum{Grimsley2020-mq}, and~\citenum{Matsuzawa2020-ad}.
 We believe that the ability of our NOVQE to trade off coherent quantum resources for additional measurements may prove to be a useful tool in making use of NISQ-era quantum hardware for studying challenging strongly correlated systems.

-In the final stages of preparing this manuscript a related work was posted which independently developed a similar approach in the context of variational quantum algorithms for solving linear systems of equations~\cite{Huang2019-cn}.
+In the final stages of preparing this manuscript two works were posted which independently developed approaches using the matrix elements between collections quantum states for other applications.
+One appears in the context of variational quantum algorithms for solving linear systems of equations~\cite{Huang2019-cn}, while the other proposes a strategy for approximating the low energy subspace of a Hamiltonian in terms of time-evolved trial wavefunctions~\cite{Parrish2019-hf}.